mattmaynes2/aria/reports/final/3-Technical/6-Development/6-Remote.md

 When the user presses the discover button, the system begins a device discovery sequence.
 It begins searching for new devices in the local network area.
 If a device is found by the hub then it is added to the hub.
-The user is notified by the addition of these devices through push events as seen below.
+The user is notified of the addition of these devices through push events as seen below.

 ![](./images/Remote-Notify-Discover.png)